Fluid-Dynamics-Group/IB_Parallel/README.md

 1234
 ```

 The enclosing "" quotes around `1234` are important.
-Applying this metholody to the solver, you can adjust the number of processes
+Applying this methodology to the solver, you can adjust the number of processes
 for the default case with:

 ```